stephanie-castelblanco/stephanie-castelblanco.github.io/projects/JapanTrip.md

 •	Spend a day at Universal Studios Japan, enjoying theme park rides and attractions.

 Kyoto: The former capital and the cultural heart of Japan, Kyoto is a city that preserves and showcases the beauty and elegance of Japanese culture, art, and architecture.
 It invites visitors to slow down and appreciate the finer things in life and to reflect and meditate.

+1. Fushimi Inari Taisha:
+• Famous for its thousands of vermillion torii gates, this Shinto shrine is dedicated to Inari, the god of rice and prosperity.

+2. Kiyomizu-dera:
+• A UNESCO World Heritage Site, this wooden temple provides panoramic views of Kyoto from its wooden terrace.
+The temple is particularly beautiful during cherry blossom season.

+3. Gion District:
+• Known for its traditional wooden machiya houses, Gion is Kyoto's historic geisha district.
+Stroll through its narrow streets and experience the traditional atmosphere.

+4. Arashiyama Bamboo Grove:
+• A mesmerizing bamboo forest in the Arashiyama district, along with the iconic Togetsukyo Bridge and the Iwatayama Monkey Park.

+5. Ryoan-ji Temple:
+• Famous for its rock garden, Ryoan-ji is a Zen temple that provides a serene and contemplative atmosphere.

+6. Nijo Castle:
+• A historic castle with beautiful gardens, Nijo Castle is known for its "nightingale floors" that chirp when walked upon, providing security measures.

 Observation: Japanese society values harmony and order.
 Observing the queue system, silence on public transportation, and adherence to unwritten rules showcased a collective commitment to maintaining a peaceful environment.
 Recognizing and adapting to these social norms became an integral part of experiencing daily life in Japan.

 Cultural Quirks:
 Encounter: The perception of Japanese people as a little weird may be influenced by cultural quirks and unique subcultures.
 Observation: Exploring districts like Harajuku with its eccentric fashion or encountering themed cafes with unconventional themes allowed a glimpse into Japan's diverse and dynamic subcultures.
 While different from the norm, these cultural expressions contribute to the vibrancy and individuality found within Japanese society.